abelardojarab/gputeachingkit-labs/Module11/ThrustListReduction/description.markdown

 * You have completed the required course modules

-* You have completed the Thrust vector add lab
+* You have completed the Thrust vector addition lab

 # Instructions